Why are my emails ending up in spam?

 • Do not use suspicious keywords or unnecessarily many links.

-2. Newsletters and mass mailings
+2. Newsletters and mass mailing

-Special features in web hosting
+Special aspects in web hosting

 Typical spam traps in newsletters